Psychospiritual growth is not an isolated and individual process. It happens as we are embedded in the ecosystem of the Earth.

-Vandana Shiva, an Indian activist advocating for an ecological civilization, does work around organic farming and the food chain.
+Vandana Shiva, an Indian activist advocating for an ecological civilization, advocates for organic farming and the food chain.
 She participated in the creation of the “Declaration of the Rights of Mother Earth,” a manifesto to underscore the interconnectedness of all beings.
 She says that all beings have a right to life, and commons, the resources we share like food, air, and water, should not be poisoned or polluted.
 Disruption of the quality of the commons affect the sustainable exchanges among living systems.
 We are depleted by poisoned commons—and that includes human knowledge.

 Homa, the fire ceremony that I offer on a regular basis, clears subtle energies across dimensions.
 There have been studies done on the effect of homa on farming.
 Homa also works to clear the psychic plane, too, although those effects are harder to measure.
 Individuals have conveyed a mental clarity, a lightness in the mind perceived after sitting for homa.
 Homa is a link between self care, mental wellbeing, and our ability to make the perspective shifts and behavior changes that support action in line with planetary culture.
 This is why I offer homa through online and real-time ceremonies on a regular basis.